PIETRO-ing/Boston-Housing-Price-Prediction-Model-with-Docker-FastAPI/README.md

 4. Evaluate how your model's coefficients and residuals
 5. Use data transformation to improve your model performance
 6. Use your model to estimate a property price
+7. Dockerize the model
+8. Deploy the model in an app